kronbichler/adaflo/README.md

 #Design of adaflo

 adaflo is based on core functionality in the folders `include/adaflo` and `source`.
-The core functionality consists of an interface to parameter files, an incompressible Navier-Solver, a level set two-phase flow solver based on the conservative level set method by Olsson, Kreiss and Zahedi, and a phase field two-phase flow solver.
+It contains an interface to parameter files, an incompressible Navier-Stokes solver, a level set two-phase flow solver based on the conservative level set method by Olsson, Kreiss and Zahedi, and a phase field two-phase flow solver.
 This core functionality is collected in a library `libadaflo.so` (or `libadaflo.dylib`) against which actual applications can be